rmjjjt/futuro_cube_manual/hello-world.md

 ---

-* Create a directory, where you will have your first program and download there API definition file called "**futurocube.inc"** Something like header in C language, there is always[ link on SDK page](http://www.futurocube.com/sdk/) to the latest version.
+* Create a directory, where you will create your first program and download there API definition file called "**futurocube.inc"**.
+This is something like a header in C language and there is always a link on the[ SDK page](http://www.futurocube.com/sdk/) to the latest version.

-* In you favorite text editor create file **hello.p** (**p** extension is neccesary for RFCSuite to find this file).
-Simply copy, paste and save there next lines:
+* In you favorite text editor create a file called **hello.p** (**p** extension is necessary for RFCSuite to find this file).
+Simply copy, paste and save there the next few lines:

 ```c
 #include <futurocube>